1. Prioritize upskilling, especially with the rise of AI and automation

 Several worker concerns surfaced in this report.
 Many in the manufacturing workforce feel like their time is not being respected, while they also endure the pressure of unrealistic performance expectations.
 Many don’t have the communication or information they need to do their work well, and many fear layoffs due to budget constraints from the increased costs of raw materials.

 The ability of management to truly listen to employees has one of the biggest impacts on overall workforce morale.
 Companies can improve their performance in this area by checking in with teams more frequently, setting up a physical or virtual suggestion box, ramping up an open-door policy, and genuinely being empathic to worker struggles.
-But listening on its own isn’t enough: To build lastig employee trust, leaders need to take action on feedback and suggestions as well.
+But listening on its own isn’t enough: To build lasting employee trust, leaders need to take action on feedback and suggestions as well.
 To streamline this process, consider leveraging a data platform to track suggestions and resolutions quickly and efficiently.

 Investing in the Future